alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Rule of thumb:

 - Use `T?` (or `Maybe<T>`) for expected absence (no reason needed).
 For reference types, `T?` is a static annotation, not a runtime guarantee.
-- Use `Result<TSuccess, TError>` when you want a typed reason and fail-fast composition.
+- Use `Result<TSuccess, TError>` when you want an explicit reason (often typed) and fail-fast composition.

 `Result` fits **domain logic** (expected failures you handle).
 It doesn’t replace `exceptions`.[^always-valid]